 Most questions and issues can be resolved by reviewing the Plex Channels support documents at https://support.plex.tv/hc/en-us/categories/200109616-Channels.

-Where do I find Plex channels to install?
+Where do I find Plex channel plugins to install?

-All Plex channels are created by a community of volunteer developers.
-Channels that are considered the most stable and are maintained and supported by the larger volunteer development community are offered through the Channel Directory.
-Make sure your Region Setting is correct, so that any Plex channels offered that will not play in your region will only be listed in the Foreign (Region-Restricted) section.
+All Plex channel plugins are created by a community of volunteer developers.
+Channel plugins that are considered the most stable and are maintained and supported by the larger volunteer development community are offered through the Channel Directory.
+Make sure your Region Setting is correct, so that any Plex channel plugins offered that will not play in your region will only be listed in the Foreign (Region-Restricted) section.
 See Adding, Removing, and Updating a Channel

-There are also many channels available from other sources like the Unsupported Appstore v2 channel, the Plex Channel forum, and/or Github.
-These channels are considered unsupported channels and are usually only maintained and supported by a single developer.
-Users should first consider the support options provided by the developer, as well as review the support thread (if the developer offers one) for any known limitations and issues, before choosing unsupported channels.
+There are also many channel plugins available from other sources like the Unsupported Appstore v2 channel, the Plex Channel Plugin forum, and/or Github.
+These channel plugins are considered unsupported channel plugins and are usually only maintained and supported by a single developer.
+Users should first consider the support options provided by the developer, as well as review the support thread (if the developer offers one) and/or Github repository for any limitations/special instructions and whether it has known issues and is still actively maintained, before choosing an unsupported channel plugin.
 See How do I manually install a channel? and How do I get support for unsupported channels?.

-See Finding Plex Channels for more information on finding Plex channels
+See Finding Plex Channels for more information on finding Plex channel plugins

-Where do I find Plex channels to watch Live TV, movies or TV Shows?
+Where do I find Plex channel plugins to watch Live TV, movies or TV Shows?

-Plex channels cannot just offer access to any Live TV, TV show, or movies you want to watch.
-Each Plex channel accesses existing online content from a specific website for which the Plex channel is named.
-Plex channels just put the media offered by that website into a Plex-friendly format.
-And if you are unable to access media from the website and play it directly from your web browser, then you will not be able to access and play that media from the Plex channel for that website.
+Plex channel plugins cannot just offer access to any Live TV, TV show, or movies you want to watch.
+Each Plex channel plugin accesses existing online content from a specific website for which the Plex channel plugin is named.
+Plex channel plugins just put the media offered by that website into a Plex-friendly format.
+And if you are unable to access media from the website and play it directly from your web browser, then you will not be able to access and play that media from the Plex channel plugin for that website.

-Why doesn't Plex have a channel for a website?
+Why doesn't Plex have a channel plugin for a website?

-For smaller or less popular websites, it may just be that no one with an interest in accessing the content on that website has chosen to write a channel for it yet.
-Plex has a great community of people who donate their time to create and maintain channels and they are always happy to see that community grow, so if there is a not currently a channel, feel free to look into the channel development forum and documentation and create one yourself.
+For smaller or less popular websites, it may just be that no one with an interest in accessing the content on that website has chosen to write a channel plugin for it yet.
+Plex has a great community of people who donate their time to create and maintain channel plugins and they are always happy to see that community grow, so if there is a not currently a channel plugin, feel free to look into the channel plugin development forum and documentation and create one yourself.
 Also see Finding Plex Channels.

-A Plex channel stopped working.
+A Plex channel plugin stopped working.
 When will it be fixed?

-Due to the frequency of changes to websites, it is not unusual for a channel to stop working.
-All channels are maintained by a community of volunteers who donate their free time to maintain and support these channels.
+Due to the frequency of changes to websites, it is not unusual for a channel plugin to stop working.
+All channel plugins are maintained by a community of volunteers who donate their free time to maintain and support these channel plugins.
 Some changes may only require a small change to the plugin code, while other changes may require the plugin to be completely rewritten.
-So, the time it may take for a channel to be fixed will vary and depends on the changes made by the website and the availability of developers in the volunteer community who are familiar with and have the free time to fix the channel.
+So, the time it may take for a channel plugin to be fixed will vary and depends on the changes made by the website and the availability of developers in the volunteer community who are familiar with and have the free time to fix the channel plugin.

-In some cases, changes by content providers make it impossible to continue offering a Plex channel for that website.
-If a channel can not be fixed and/or is no longer able to be maintained, it will be removed from the Channel Directory.
-And sometimes unsupported channels will be abandoned if the developer no longer has the free time to devote to maintaining and supporting the channel.
-So if a channel that is not listed in the Channel Directory does not work and has had no activity by a developer on its Github site or dedicated support topic, it is considered an abandoned project.
+In some cases, changes by content providers make it impossible to continue offering a Plex channel plugin for that website.
+And sometimes, there is just not a developer with the free time to devote to maintaining and supporting that channel plugin.
+If a channel plugin can not be fixed and/or is no longer maintained, it will be removed from the Channel Directory.
+And if a channel plugin that is not listed in the Channel Directory does not work and has had no activity for awhile by a developer on its Github site or dedicated support topic, it is most likely an abandoned project.

-If there is a channel that has been abandoned that you would like to see fixed, feel free to look into the channel development forum and documentation and take over its development yourself.
+If there is a channel plugin that is broken or has been abandoned that you would like to see fixed, feel free to look into the channel plugin development forum and documentation and take over its development yourself.